Learning to Answer from Correct Demonstrations: Why MLE is Good for Low-Cardinality but Fails for ?

-The most natural choice is to consider the class $\PiS$ from Eq.~\eqref{eq:PiS} of all policies supported on $\cS$, since as discussed, the Model Class Assumption implies $\piexp\in\PiS$.
-The problem is that even if $\cS$ is small, the class $\abs{\PiS}$ may be infinite, making the guarantee in \Cref{prop:MLE-finite-cardinality-Pi} vacuous.
-Indeed, we will see that $\mle_{\PiS}$ can fail to learn with any sample size, even when $\abs{\cS}=2$.
+First, since our problem is only specified in terms of the reward class $\cR$, we need to specify which policy class $\Pi$ we want to maximize the likelihood over.
+Since we are promised that the demonstrator is optimal, the most natural choice is to consider the class $\PiR$ from Eq.~\eqref{eq:sigma_r} of all policies supported on the correct answers for the rewards in $\cR$.
+Recall that Reward Class Assumption with $\cR$, along with optimality of the demonstrator, implies the Demonstrator Class Assumption with $\Pi_{\cR}$.
+As discussed in \Cref{sec:setting}, even if $\cR$ is small, the class $\abs{\PiR}$ may be infinite (as long as there are even two correct actions for a reward).
+This makes the guarantee in \Cref{prop:MLE-finite-cardinality-Pi} vacuous.
+Indeed, we will see that $\mle_{\PiR}$ can fail to learn with any sample size, even when $\abs{\cR}=\abs{\cY}=2$.

-Let us think of how $\hatpmle\in\mle_{\PiS}(S)$ would behave.
+Let us think of how $\hatpmle\in\mle_{\PiR}(S)$ would behave.
 For any $x$ observed in the training set, any distribution over correct answers is allowed, and only correct answers are observed, so $\hatpmle(\cdot \mid x)$ will match the empirical distribution $\pi_S(\cdot|x)$ of observed $y_i$'s for $x_i=x$.
-However, on unseen contexts $x$, it may choose any distribution over actions $y\in \sigma(x)$ for some $\sigma$ that is consistent with the data, i.e.,~in:
+However, on unseen contexts $x$, it may choose any distribution over actions $y\in \sigma_r(x)$ for some $r$ that is consistent with the data, i.e.,~in:

 And the MLE predictor can be written as: